 Our festival is now on two nights with a limited registered audience.
 Additionally, we also sponsor several unique campouts known as Glow & Know Campouts at locations outside of Forest County.
 These efforts allow the festival organizers the ability to provide a more immersive experience for the firefly tourist while not overstressing any one environment/habitat.
 The firefly tourist and campers are provided entertainment, expert information, firefly etiquette protocol, and interpretive guides in small groups while safely and responsibly observing the firefly displays.

-We have found endless inspiration from the fireflies, and over the years we have evolved our mission to achieving five specific goals.
+We have found endless inspiration from the fireflies, and over the years we have evolved our mission to achieving four specific goals.

 Offer our curricular materials, educational displays, and slide presentations to schools and special interest groups

 Sponsorship of firefly scientists to the festival and researchers to the area

 Bring firefly habitat protection and awareness to local, state and federal agencies